Share this record

 Work in Sandwell

-Supported internship programmes are now available at The Westminster School in Rowley Regis, Sandwell College, Dudley College and pre-internship programmes are available at the Meadows Sports College in Oldbury.
+Supported internship programmes are now available at The Westminster School in Rowley Regis, Sandwell College, Dudley College and Halesowen College.
+Pre-internship programmes are available at The Meadows School in Oldbury.

 In Sandwell 25 young people have participated in a supported internship or pre-internship programme since 2016 and four of these young people have progressed onto an apprenticeship.